Yu11001/nlp_workshop3/README.md

 - Tokenizing it into sentences and words
 - Lowercasing and Stop word removal
 - Emoticons, Stemming and Lemmatization
+- Calculate word length and added with column name “length”
+- Create new column name “text2”
+- Use labelEncoder method to convert class target
+- Use CountVectorize to perform BOW
+- List Top 5 and bottom 5 of transform sample to show the results

-The processed results are saved into respective output files.
+The cleaned results are saved into respective output files.

 ---